 How to make Medium work for your B2B brand

-There are several key tips and tricks that will help your brand succeed on Medium.
+There are several key tips and marketing tactics that will help your brand succeed on Medium.

 1. Identify relevant publications to submit your articles to.